 Where the payee has a legal single name only, the Payee first given name and Payee second given name fields must be blank filled.
 The legal single name must be provided in the Payee surname or family name field.

-Payer, supplier and trading names are to be reported in full with one space between words and any initials that occur in the name.
+Payer, sender and trading names are to be reported in full with one space between words and any initials that occur in the name.
 However, care must be taken with some non-individual names to differentiate between initials and actual words.

 For example, W.R. and J.B.
 Smith (a partnership) would be reported as WbRbANDbJbBbSMITH, but ABC Driving School Pty Ltd would be reported as ABCbDRIVINGbSCHOOLbPTYbLTD (the character b is used to indicate blanks).